 \subsection{Databases}

-After reviewing the most-used databases for computer science \cite{silva} and social science, the following databases were chosen: Web of Science, Scopus, ACM, IEEE, Google Scholar, DBLP.
+After reviewing the most-used databases for computer science \cite{silva} and social science, the following databases were chosen: Web of Science, Scopus, ACM, IEEE, Google Scholar, and DBLP.

-Although Google Scholar doesn't have a main search system to compile research, it offers extensive coverage and serves as a comprehensive collection of scientific knowledge, including a large amount of grey literature - which refers to literature outside traditional publishing sources, such as dissertations, reports, and pre-prints \cite{mahood2014searching}.
+Although Google Scholar does not have a main search system to compile research, it offers extensive coverage and serves as a comprehensive collection of scientific knowledge, including a large amount of grey literature - which refers to literature outside traditional publishing sources, such as dissertations, reports, and pre-prints \cite{mahood2014searching}.
 This can help counteract publication bias \cite{haddaway_role_2015}.
 While we only include peer-reviewed literature in our review, adding Google Scholar articles has expanded our sources.

-Search precision for systematic searches in Google Scholar is much lower than one percent\cite{Boeker.2013}.
+Search precision for systematic searches in Google Scholar is much lower than one percent \cite{Boeker.2013}.
 For our query, Google Scholar returned 20,000 results.
-Therefore, Google Scholar was only used as a supplemental database, and its search query results were trimmed to the point at which they were deemed adequate to discover the most precise amount of relevant literature for a systematic review, which is the first 200-300 results, according to \citet{haddaway_role_2015}.
-Thus, the first 300 results were included.
+Therefore, Google Scholar was only used as a supplemental database, and its search query results were trimmed to 300 results (an amount deemed relevant for systematic reviews according to \citet{haddaway_role_2015}).